A growth-oriented Canadian equity fund seeking capital appreciation.

 Performance

-At the sector level, stock selection in consumer staples had the most positive impact on the Fund’s performance.
-Stock selection in information technology, health care and consumer discretionary had a negative impact.
-Overweight exposure to information technology also had a negative impact on performance.
+At the sector level, stock selection in information technology had the most positive impact on performance.
+Exposure to industrials and financials also had a positive impact on performance.
+Security selection in materials, energy and health care had a negative impact on performance.
+Overweight exposure to health care also had a negative impact.

 Portfolio activity